Prolonged GC collection times

 This checks when the Elasticsearch JVM garbage collection times (in milliseconds) exceeds critical or warning levels.
 This is collected by graphite via collectd from the Elasticsearch API.

-Currently the check uses graphite function to summarize over a time period of 5minutes and find the maximum value in that period.
+Currently the check uses graphite function to summarise over a time period of 5 minutes and find the maximum value in that period.

 You can find the current value using curl if you SSH into the affected box:

 You need to look for the

 collection_time_in_millis.
 There will be two

 young.
 Both are checked by Nagios and correspond to